tomaskrehlik/frequencyConnectedness/README.md

 fftSpillover
 ==================

-A package implementing the spillover definitions from Krehlik, Barunik (2015) and the traditional definitions of Diebold, Yilmaz (2009, 2012).
+A package implementing the spillover definitions from Barunik, Krehlik (2015) and the traditional definitions of Diebold, Yilmaz (2009, 2012).
 See the papers for detailed description

 Installation
 ------------------